Sparrima/Sparrima/README.md

 - Hey, my name is mae lu!
 Or maebee
 - Im facinated in video game develoupment (specifically on Godot right now) and just whatever is interesting
-- Im currently learning python and gsscript
+- Im currently learning python and gdscript
 - You can find me on discord BIgBee#4748
 - Im knew to a lot of programming so be nice